inbelic/SQLWrapper/README.md

 # SQLWrapper
-Writing a wrapper for SQLite3 in python
+Writing a wrapper application for SQLite3 in python

-# Purpose
+## Purpose
 The purpose of writing a wrapper class for SQLite3 was to help my understanding of how SQL works.

-# Function
+## Function
 You can use the code to make a server with a database file that holds sql tables that can be modified by any of the clients.

 As of upload it contains basic querying as well as adding columns to a table and creating a table.